Ibiza villas to rent

-With a large portfolio of villa rentals, including luxurious party-pads and tranquil countryside retreats, we endeavor to provide our clients with high-quality accommodation that will meet their specific needs.
+With a large portfolio of villa rentals in Ibiza, including luxurious party-pads and tranquil countryside retreats, we endeavor to provide our clients with high-quality accommodation that will meet their specific needs.
 Regularly inspected and maintained, all of our properties feature a swimming pool as standard, whilst many offer air-conditioning, laundry facilities, private parking, Jacuzzis and complimentary Wi-fi.
 On top of this, our concierge service allows guests to reserve additional extras such as airport transfers, babysitting and private catering, and we are always on hand for any assistance during your stay.

 Ibiza is located in the Mediterranean Sea, 150 kilometres off the coast of Valencia in eastern Spain.
 It is the third largest of the Balearic island archipelago, which also includes Palma de Mallorca, Menorca and Formentera among other smaller islands.

 Ibiza is an island of contrasts, where traditional lifestyles co-exist harmoniously with a cosmopolitan setting.
 Ibiza’s stunning coastline competes in beauty with the rural landscapes of the island’s interior.
 A thriving party scene orbits tranquil island life, and world-class gastronomy is offered alongside simple classic fare.
 It’s this variety that continues to attract tourists from around the world each season.

 Main Attractions in Ibiza